 A timeline of events reveals a full picture of the controversy surrounding Tether and Bitfinex, and provides a reference for anyone interested in researching the topic.

-[An earlier version of this timeline originally appeared in Bitcoin Magazine in February 2018.
-What follows is a rewritten, more comprehensive and up-to-date version.]
+[An version of this timeline originally appeared in Bitcoin Magazine in February 2018.
+What follows is a more detailed and up-to-date version.]

 2012 — iFinex Inc., the company that is to become the parent company for Bitfinex and Tether, is founded in Hong Kong.

 2013 — Bitfinex incorporates in Hong Kong.
 The exchange is run by CSO Phil Potter, CEO Jan Ludovicus van der Velde and CFO Giancarlo Devasini.
-(Of note, Potter used to work at Morgan Stanley in New York in the 1990s, but lost the job after bragging about his opulent lifestyle to the New York Times.)
+Potter used to work at Morgan Stanley in New York in the 1990s, but lost the job after bragging about his opulent lifestyle to the New York Times.
+And in 1996, Devasini was caught pirating and selling a substantial volume of Microsoft Software.

-July 9, 2014 — Bitcoin Foundation director and former Disney child actor Brock Pierce launches Realcoin, a dollar-backed stablecoin.
+July 9, 2014 — Brock Pierce, Bitcoin Foundation director and former Disney child actor, launches Realcoin, a dollar-backed stablecoin.
 Realcoin is built on a Bitcoin second-layer protocol called Mastercoin (now Omni).
 Pierce was one of the founding members of the Mastercoin Foundation before resigning in July 2014.
 He founded Realcoin along with Mastercoin CTO Craig Sellars and ad-industry entrepreneur Reeve Collins.

 September 8, 2014 — Tether Limited registers in Hong Kong.

-October 6, 2014 — The first tether are issued, according to the Omni block explorer.
+October 6, 2014 — The first tethers are issued, according to the Omni block explorer.

 February 25, 2015 — Tether begins trading, according to data from CoinMarketCap.

-May 22, 2015 — Bitfinex claims it has lost 1,500 bitcoin (worth $400,000 at the time) when its hot wallets are hacked.
+May 22, 2015 — Bitfinex is hit with its first hack.
+The exchange claims it lost 1,500 bitcoin (worth $400,000 at the time) when its hot wallets are breached.
 The amount represents 0.05 percent of the company’s total holdings.
-Bitfinex indicates it will absorb the losses.
+Bitfinex says it will absorb the losses.

 December 1, 2015 — Tether issues 500,000 USDT, bringing the total supply to roughly 950,000.
 (The price of bitcoin has remained stable throughout most of 2015, but climbs from $250 in October to about $460 in December.)